mandeep-s1ngh/be-nc-news/README.md

 ## <ins>Summary</ins>

 This project is part of my portfolio whilst enrolled on the NorthCoders Software Engineering bootcamp.
 I am creating a RESTful API for a news style website.
+The web framework used is [Express](https://expressjs.com/).
 The database system used is [PostgreSQL](https://www.postgresql.org/), and the interaction with the database will be done using [node-postgres](https://node-postgres.com/). <br>

 ## <ins>Hosted Version</ins>